Gabriel-8813/Languages_and_ML/README.md

 After cleaning, an outer merge was done on the Endangered Languages and Widely Spoken Languages datasets.
 The merged dataset was stored as df_languages.
 Some additional cleaning was done to this, and finally the df_language_final.csv was ready for the Random Forest Model.

+## Random Forest Implementation

+The clean data is loaded into a Pandas Dataframe.
+Next the OneHotEncoder tool from sklearn.preprocessing was used to convert categorical variables of ['Language', 'Countries',] into numerical representations.
+Then the pd.concat function is used to merge these encoded variables with the other numerical variables.

+Next the X and y variables are defined.

 ## Code Explanation: